RoboHubEindhoven/delta/README.md

 # Welcome to the Delta package!
 This is a ROS package for the DRV90L robotic arm of Delta Electronics.
 This package contains:
-* ROS robot model (URDF) for visualising robot in Rviz.
+* ROS package for controlling and visualizing the robot.
 * Code for autonomously and remote controlling the robot without using the DRAStudio software.
-* Code for using the Robotiq FT300 force torque sensor in combination with the robot.
+* Code for using the Robotiq FT300 force torque sensor using ROS.
 ![Alt Text](https://github.com/RemcoKuijpers/delta/blob/master/pics/Result.gif)

 ## Getting started